amrhkm/POULTRY-POSE-DEEPLABCUT/README.md

 # POULTRY-POSE-DEEPLABCUTV2.

+Below is the list of objectives for this paper.
+- To produce a poultry dataset that is annotated with the body keypoints.
+- To propose a deep learning model that can detect the keypoints of a poultry on a video.
+- To compare the accuracy of the proposed models to other models with different hyperparameters and backbones.

 This repo is for my Project 2 thesis results.
 The notebook named "startingwith_DeepLabCut" is presenting the necessary codes to run deeplabcut (particularly the library installed and the folder path).